hpjohnson/assignment-1-planet/README.md

 ## Colours

 I wanted to choose a calming colour scheme, as mental health can be a tricky subject to navigate.
-Therefore, I chose a website where all the main content used nice, muted, pastel colours.
+Therefore, I chose a website where all the main content used calming and muted pastel colours.
 Going along with the theme of planets and space, I chose blues, purples, and pinks, with green for highlights.
 In order to make meta content (ie the header, footer and buttons) stand out from the main content, I chose more saturated colours.
 Considering the content of the website and its contact section, I thought it best to include a warning that it is not appropriate to contact the website in case of emergency, and instead you should contact an appropriate agency.
 To make this stand out, I chose a fairly bright red.

 The website passes the [WAVE](https://chromewebstore.google.com/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) contrast checker on all pages, as well as the [Colour Contrast Checker](https://colourcontrast.cc/).